All fields are required

-Botulism is a rare form of foodborne illness.
-It is very dangerous.
+Botulism is a rare form of foodborne illness that can be very dangerous.
 Botulism can be lethal if not immediately treated.

-Botulism usually can be spread in three different ways.
+Botulism usually can be spread in two other ways.
 These include:

-Symptoms of a Botulism infection have a fairly quick onset.
+Symptoms of Botulism poisoning have a fairly quick onset.
 Someone who has been exposed to the bacteria will usually begin to show symptoms within 18 to 36 hours.
 The timeline in some individuals can extend to 6 hours and as late as 10 days after exposure.

 The symptoms of Botulism poisoning include:

 The most concerning aspect of the infection is that, if the illness is left untreated, it can develop into causing paralysis in the arms, legs, and respiratory muscles.
 This is why immediate medical treatment of Botulism infections is highly recommended.

 Recovery from a Botulism infection can take weeks to months.
 Those with severe upper body paralysis, the use of a mechanical ventilator is necessary – sometimes for up to a few months.
 In some cases, after a full recovery, someone who had Botulism may have shortness of breath and fatigue for up to a few years after the illness.